raduvarga/raduvarga.com/_pages/privacy.md

 The way I will use your information is to reply to your inquiries.

+I might also send you relevant updates or changes in the future about the the products or services you have inquired about.

-There is no other way your information is being stored or used.
+There is no other way your information is being stored or used than described above.

 The website doens't use cookies.